RobertPeip/PSX/README.md

 - TimingStoreReg: test write performance to different busses

 Timer:
 - TimerCalib: test resetting timer and reading it for calibration.
-Also tests wrap at Target Value.
+Also TMR2 in Div8 mode and wraparound at 0xFFFF
+- TimerWrap: test wraparounds at different target values
+- TimerSet: Test various combinations of writing current, target and reset

 Bus:
 - LoadStoreReg: check 4 byte aligned reads/writes to different busses